 This course is a required course in the Automotive Technology certificate and associate degree programs.
-This advanced course provides students with the necessary skills and understanding of advanced diagnosis and Inspection, repair electrical/electronics in automotive vehicles.
+This advanced course provides students with the necessary skills and understanding of advanced Inspection, diagnosis and repair of electrical/electronics in automotive vehicles.
 The student will perform advanced diagnosing, vehicle testing and repair on today's automobiles using the latest testing equipment.
 Students will perform the necessary service on OBD I and II vehicles with the use of scan tools and analyzers.
 In addition, sample ASE certification tests and procedures will be implemented and strongly applied in this course.

-AUT 118 3 C/60 CH Engine Performance I
+AUT 118 Engine Performance I

-Prerequisites: AUT 114, AUT 115, AUT 116, AUT 117
+Prerequisites: AUT 114, AUT 115, AUT 116, AUT 117 Corequisite: AUT 119